JoePlant/doc-sql-database/README.md

 ## Deployment

 The purpose of this project is to allow a simple SQL script to be run on a SQL server database to extract the schema into an XML document.
-The database schema is then visualised using
+The xml document is then converted to a HTML web page showing the table structure and relationships.

 ## Built With